Securing Google Chrome

 Desktop Notifications feature enables web sites and extensions pop up windows with messages even when Google Chrome window is not active.
 The most innocent example of the notifications is the GMail new mail alert - you'll see a message whenever a new mail arrives in your GMail mailbox (if you have one).
 But this might go much further with intrusive messages filling your Windows desktop while visiting a malicious web page.
 To disable Desktop Notifications completely, select the Do not allow any site to show desktop notifications option.
-If you sometimes need the feature, select the Ask me when a site wants to show desktop notifications (recommended) instead.
+If you sometimes need the feature, select the Ask when a site wants to show desktop notifications (recommended) instead.

-In the Mouse cursor section, select the Ask me when a site tries to disable the mouse cursor (recommended) option.
+In the Mouse cursor section, select the Ask when a site tries to disable the mouse cursor (recommended) option.
 Most sites should not be allowed to hide the pointer.

-In the Media section, use the Ask me when a site requires access to my camera and microphone (recommended) option if you play interactive games or do video/audio communication.
-Those very cautious can select the Do not allow sites to access my camera and microphone option to disable the feature completely.
+In the Media section, use the Ask when a site requires access to your camera and microphone (recommended) option if you play interactive games or do video/audio communication.
+Those very cautious can select the Do not allow sites to access your camera and microphone option to disable the feature completely.

 Please note that since Chrome 26, Adobe Flash Player settings for Chrome are handled at this Macromedia web page.
 For all other browsers, follow instructions in the Securing Adobe Flash Player article.

-Since Chrome 24, you can also block unsandboxed plug-ins from automatically accessing files on your computer.
-The recommended setting in Unsandboxed plug-in access section, Ask when a site wants to use a plug-in to access my computer is fine, but those who need enhanced security can select the Do not allow any sites to use a plug-in to access my computer option.
+The recommended setting in Unsandboxed plug-in access section, Ask when a site wants to use a plug-in to access your computer is fine, but those who need enhanced security can select the Do not allow any sites to use a plug-in to access your computer option.

 Finally, click Done to close the Content settings window.

-Back in Privacy section of Settings tab, make sure that Enable phishing and malware protection and Send a 'Do Not Track' request with your browsing traffic are checked.
+Back in Privacy section of Settings tab, make sure that Enable phishing and malware protection and Send a "Do Not Track" request with your browsing traffic are checked.
 The first one will keep you away from malicious sites and downloads, the second one will prevent some usage tracking by advertisers.
 You can also help Google in identifying malicious downloads by turning on the Send suspicious downloaded files to Google option.